carolusquintus/xook/README.md

 ###### Mayan pronunciation: **[ʃoːk]**

-Xook pretends to be a multi-platform project to edit, create, or convert EPUB books.
+Xook pretends to be a multi-platform project to edit and create EPUB books.

 [IPA for Mayan](https://en.wikipedia.org/wiki/Help:IPA_for_Mayan)